josh-perry/love-cookbook/content/guides/installation/neovim.md

 ## GLSL highlighting
 As a bonus, we can also get shader syntax highlighting.

 To do this, just install the parser for GLSL with `:TSInstall`.
-After doing so, NeoVim will recognize the strings passed to `love.graphics.newShader()` as GLSL code.
+After doing so, Neovim will recognize the strings passed to `love.graphics.newShader()` as GLSL code.